Career as Athletic Trainer

 If you love sports and healthcare then there is an opportunity as Athletic Trainers -a career option to ponder on.
 As an Athletic Trainer you may work with professional athletes or a high school soccer team, the basic role of the athletic trainer is the same: preventing and treating injuries of athletes.
-Athletic trainers can help you avoid unnecessary medical treatment and disruption of normal daily life; if you're injured, they are trained to work with your healthcare provider to get you on the mend and keep you on the move.
+Role of Athletic trainers in life of an sports persons is significant.
+These are professionals who help people to get a medal or become a World No. 1 and may be a celebrity.

 Role of Athletic Trainer

 - Apply protective or injury-preventive devices such as tape, bandages, and braces.

 - Provide first aid or emergency care.

 - Develop and carry out rehabilitation programs for injured athletes.